tanderson11/reactionmodel/README.md

 To use this package, you will interface with its three core types: `Species`, `Reaction`, and `Model`.
 They are described below:

 - `Species`: a countable thing within the system.
-Examples include rabbits, carbon dioxide, and HIV free virions.
+Examples include rabbits, methanol, and HIV free virions.
 ```python
 s = Species(name, description="an optional longer description")
 ```
 - `Reaction`: a process that converts one or more `Species` to one or more other different `Species` according to a rate law.
+Examples include the death of rabbits due to old age, the oxidation of methanol to formaldehyde, and the entry of HIV free virus into CD4+ target cells.
 ```python
 r = Reaction(reactants, products, description="an optional informative description")
 ```